 Château de Ferrand

 I remember the first time I chanced upon Château de Ferrand.
-Following my nose through the vineyards to the east of St Emilion, I turned up by Château Lassègue and followed a narrow path which ascended the côtes, taking me up onto the plateau above.
-This is one of a number of the roads which will transport you from the vineyards of the valley floor to the more prestigious plantings of the plateau, most of which make the climb within one of the numerous small valleys which slice into the slope like scars, which makes the ascent a little more gentle.
+Following my nose through the vineyards to the east of St Emilion, I turned up by Château Lassègue and followed a narrow road up to the côtes, taking me up onto the plateau above.
+This is one of a number of the roads which will transport you from the vineyards of the valley floor to the more prestigious plantings of the plateau; many of these easily-overlooked routes make the climb within one of the numerous small valleys which slice into the slope like scars, making the ascent a little more gentle.

 This road was different though; suddenly the vineyards disappeared and I was driving through dense woodland.
 The road, which slalomed back and forth up the slope like a Alpine mountain pass, was strewn with the leafy detritus of autumn.
 After taking the fourth corner the route eventually started to straighten out a little, even while it continued to climb, and before long I had emerged once more into the bright October sunshine.
 All around me, the plateau was planted with the vines of Château de Ferrand.
 The attractive château sits at the roadside, a little further on, just past the Église Saint-Hippolyte, in a prime position which affords fabulous views across the valley of the Dordogne.